 If we want to get everyone walking and wheeling for their health, and the health of the environment, a few things have to change.
-If people don’t feel safe on our streets, they will avoid the journey or take the car.
+If people don’t feel safe walking and wheeling, they will avoid the journey or take the car.
 Many people who are blind or have low vision fear a collision with vehicles and cyclists.
 That makes them feel unsafe on our streets, and means they are less likely to venture from well-known routes in their community.

 Pedestrians who are blind or have low vision have difficulty knowing when it is safe to cross at non-signalised crossing points.
 This is compounded by traffic volume and speed.
 Not every person with low vision uses a cane or dog indicating to drivers they have reduced vision.